 Location.
 27° 35.113′ N, 97° 48.013′ W. Marker is in Bishop, Texas, in Nueces County.
 Marker is at the intersection of Business U.S. 77 and West Main Street, on the left when traveling south on U.S. 77Business .
+Marker is located in Veterans Memorial Park.
 Touch for map.
-Marker is located in Veterans Memorial Park.
 Marker is in this post office area: Bishop TX 78343, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 5 other markers are within 17 miles of this marker, measured as the crow flies.
 Englishmen in South Texas, 1568 (approx. 6 miles away); The Kingsville Railroad Depot (approx. 6.3 miles away); Uriah Lott (approx. 6.3 miles away); Taylor Camp Site, 1846 (approx. 7.9 miles away); George H. Paul Building Site (approx. 16.4 miles away).

 Also see . . .